-The OCBC endorses the phrase coined by the world's leading bicycle
+The OCBC endorsed the phrase coined by the world's leading bicycle transportation engineer,

 "cyclists fare best when they act and are treated as drivers of vehicles".

 Forester's vehicular cycling principles are the basis of the Canadian

 Cycling Association's CAN-BIKE cycle skills training program.
 The OCBC